n-riesco/ijavascript/README.md

 # IJavascript: A Javascript Kernel for IPython's Graphical Notebook

-IJavascript is an [`npm` package](https://www.npmjs.com/) that implements a Javasript kernel for [IPython's graphical notebook](http://ipython.org/notebook.html) (also known as [Jupyter](http://jupyter.org/)).
+IJavascript is an [`npm` package](https://www.npmjs.com/) that implements a Javascript kernel for [IPython's graphical notebook](http://ipython.org/notebook.html) (also known as [Jupyter](http://jupyter.org/)).
 An IPython notebook combines the creation of rich-text documents (including equations, plots and videos) with the execution